-The following guest perspective was authored by Joshua Greenbaum, Principal at Enterprise Applications Consulting.
+Joshua Greenbaum, Principal at Enterprise Applications Consulting, authored the following guest perspective.
 The views and opinions expressed in this perspective are those of the author.

-It’s easy to predict some of the challenges SAP customers will face in 2024.
+Predicting some SAP customer challenges in 2024 is easy.
 That’s because many of last year’s issues remain unresolved, both those endemic to customers’ business and technology requirements and those resulting from the continuing evolution of SAP’s strategy and product plans.

 But fear not: 2024 won’t be a rehash of 2023.
 With a new year comes the promise of new challenges, as well as new opportunities to make the most of the SAP products and technology heading our way in 2024.